philippinespire/pire_ssl_data_processing/README.md

 Now, go back to step 8 and run decontaminated data for library that produced the best assembly

+---

 #### Update the main assembly stats table with your species

 Add a new record for your species/assembly to the [best_ssl_assembly_per_sp.tsv](https://github.com/philippinespire/pire_ssl_data_processing/blob/main/best_ssl_assembly_per_sp.tsv) file

+Please note that you cannot paste a tab in nano as it interprets tabs as spaces.
+This means that you will have to manually enter each column one by one, or copy and paste multiple columns but then change the spaces by a single column to restore the tsv format.

+Once done, push your changes to GitHub and confirm the that tsv format is correct by opening the [best_ssl_assembly_per_sp.tsv](https://github.com/philippinespire/pire_ssl_data_processing/blob/main/best_ssl_assembly_per_sp.tsv) that your browser is displaying code but a nice looking table (aligned columns, etc).

 ```sh
 # add your info in a new row
 nano ../best_ssl_assembly_per_sp.tsv